ShuaiShuaiFan/CloudComputingProject/spec.md

    We will endevour to implement this function.
 When the users input the message about their symptoms and some basic information, such as age, gender and whether he/she has been to Wuhan in the past 14 days.
    Based on the users’ information, the chatbox will tell the likelihood that he or she suffers from the coronavirus disease.

+Technology detail:

++ The main body of the chatbot is based on aiml, we tend to keep a unique chatbot for each user based on the aiml file, so we may use redis to store aiml file and session to reach a good interactive experience.
++ We may use some other service to recognize kinds input , such as speech recognition and speech synthesis.
++ Other than chatbot, we will also implement some other technology such as data mining, crawler technology etc.